 - Be aware not to cross your legs or arms.
 Instead, have a very open, trustworthy posture as you sit down.
 Even in a video call, there are ways that you can showcase that as well, by making sure that the video shows not only your face and neck but also about half of your upper body.
 And hopefully, the video also will show a few of your hands as well.
 So again, gestures and posture will help you and present yourself with confidence.

 It's important to remember that there's no need to be fearful, anxious, or nervous: it's just an interview, and the worst thing that can happen is you don't get a job.
 Remember: you don't have that job anyway!
 Believe in yourself so that others can believe in you too.

-Decisiveness is about having confidence in your answers and your ability to add great value to the organization when they hire you.
+Decisiveness is about having confidence in your answers and your ability to add significant value to the organization when they hire you.
 In your new role, you will need to have the courage to speak up in a way that adds value instead of speaking up to antagonize your colleagues and create doubts, conflict, or confusion.
 Your recruiter and hiring manager will be evaluating that dimension of your communication style.
-So, consider how you answer questions and how you relate to others in the workplace, so you can reassure the interviewers you are the right person for the role.
+So, consider how you answer questions and how you relate to others in the workplace to reassure the interviewers you are the right person for the role.